 HOW WE CAN HELP

 Clinicians at SYPS use an assortment of evidence-based treatments to help people improve their lives.
 Most commonly, we use therapy (often referred to as psychotherapy or talk therapy).
 There are many different styles of therapy, but the practitioner you meet with will choose the type that best addresses your problem and best fits your needs, characteristics and preferences.

 Some common types of therapy are cognitive, behavioral, cognitive-behavioral, interpersonal, humanistic, psychodynamic or a combination of a few therapy styles.
 Therapy can be for an individual, couples, family, group, organization or community.
-Some psychologists are trained to use hypnosis, which research has found to be effective for a wide range of conditions including pain, anxiety and mood disorders.

 For some conditions, therapy and medication are a treatment combination that works best.
 For people who benefit from medication, psychologists work with primary care physicians, pediatricians and psychiatrists on their overall treatment.